vuestorefront/storefront-ui/src/components/molecules/SfGallery/README.md

 ## Events

-- `update:current` - Emitted when an nav item (thumbnail) is clicked and the selected image is changed, you may handle it with `:current.sync="currentImage"`.
+- `change` - Emitted when an nav item (thumbnail) is clicked and the selected image is changed, you may handle it with `v-model`.

 ## SCSS variables